hannahilea/hannahilea.github.io/blog/musidex/src.md

 - Highly curated, with only one album per artist and some pages intentionally left blank to enable future additions
 - A few included mix playlists, each on a shiny (instead of solid color) card
 - Metadata printed on clear stickers; albums printed on regular paper and then glued down

+I thought I'd learned lessons in making my own, and this one would be trivially easy---after all, I had the script to pull in album art and generate QR codes!

 ## Advice for future builders of Musidexes[^plural]